In Buddhism, and especially in Tibetan Buddhism,

 This is a profound guru yoga, offering great blessings in the Nyigma

-tradition.
 Guru Padmasambhava Guru Yoga (pdf)

 This booklet contains an homage to Shakyamuni, the founder of Buddhism,